collective/collective.sugarcrm/README.txt

 tests
 -----

-Tests are run with this URL: http://trial.sugarcrm.com/wbnawe7415/service/v2/soap.php If it is not available, please fill the demand for a new demo at http://www.sugarcrm.com/crm/ondemand_eval.html and export the URL into
+Tests are run with a trial URL
+If it is not available, please fill the demand for a new demo at http://www.sugarcrm.com/crm/ondemand_eval.html and export the URL into
 environnement: